-- Encourage the team to take risks, recognize talent and use resources in a smarter way.
+- Encourage the team to take risks, recognise talent and use resources in a smarter way.

-- Stimulate visibility and promote women leaders within the organization.
+- Stimulate visibility and promote women leaders within the organisation.

 - Hold vendors accountable.
-By continual evaluation of external vendors (such as through the RFP process) this will encourage competition among vendors to bring in more wins for the travel program.
+Continual evaluation of external vendors (such as through the RFP process) will encourage competition among vendors and bring in more wins for the travel programme.

 At Egencia, we believe that gender balance drives stronger business results as we access the broadest talent pools, we have the strongest teams and we develop the best solutions for our balanced customer base.
 Read more about workplace diversity from Egencia here.

-As a main takeaway, we will leave you with our favorite response: “I won’t compromise” -Egencia Travel Manager.
+As a main takeaway, we will leave you with our favourite response: “I won’t compromise” – Egencia Travel Manager.

 How will you press for progress this year?